oarepo/invenio-acls/docs/usage.rst

         the ACL applies to records identified by their internal Invenio UUIDs

     DefaultACL:
-        the ACL applies to all records in given schemas
+        the ACL applies to all records in given schema(s)

     ElasticsearchACL:
-        the ACL applies to all records that match the given ES query
+        the ACL applies to all records in the given schema(s) that match the given ES query

+    PropertyValueACL:
+        simpler implementation of ElasticsearchACL.
+        The ACL applies to all records in the given schema(s) whose named property has a given value

 Actors
 ======

+Actor defines who has access to a set of resources identified by mapping above.
 The following implementations are built-in:

     UserActor: